entando/entando-docs/vuepress/docs/next/tutorials/cms/app-builder/hello-world.md

 development environment you would build and deploy widgets differently, however this example provides a quick idea of the building blocks.

-1. In the App Builder menu, at the top, Go To: UX Patterns -→ Widgets
+1. In the App Builder menu, at the top, Go To: `Components` → `Micro frontends & Widgets`

 2. Select NEW